jupyterlab/jupyterlab/docs/source/user/notebook.rst

 [animation]

-The user interface for Notebooks in JupyterLab closely follows that of the classic Jupyter Notebook.
+The user interface for notebooks in JupyterLab closely follows that of the classic Jupyter Notebook.
 The keyboard shortcuts of the classic Notebook continue to work (with command and edit mode).
 However, a number of new things are possible with notebooks in JupyterLab.